Toreole/BasicCombatlogParser/README.md

 In an ideal world it would be able to grab that info via the WoW Game API, but dealing with OAuth and all that stuff is something i am not going to bother with.

+## Trying it

+This repo now comes with a sample Combatlog file that is about 30MB large.
+It contains two encounters from normal Aberrus in the War Within Prepatch.
+The first fight is Magmorax, a simple single target fight, the second is Echo of Neltharion, which contains a number of adds in the second and third phase.
+This log has been generated on a german WoW client, which means that all spell and creature names are german aswell.
+The file has been downsized from 80 to around 29MB and is provided in a .zip compressed format.
+To use it simply unzip it and import it via the "Import" button in the app.
+From there you can see the encounters within via the DB View directly, or you navigate to it via searching for players (e.g. Bänger).

 ## Other planned features

-Things such as re-importing previously imported combatlog files.
-This should skip copying the file and should just update all connected data.
-(This would not work with logs that a new encounter is being appended to by wow still running, that would need a nicer solution.)
+See issues here on GitHub.
+Most if not all features that are in consideration will be mentioned in an issue.

 ## Who made this and why

-I (Toreole) wrote all this code myself, just uhh because it's a lot of fun, somehow.
+I (Toreole) wrote (almost) all this code myself, just uhh because it's a lot of fun, somehow.